olin/studentgovernment/bylaws.md

 A Regular Election takes one week to complete.
 To stagger the large number of positions up for election in the spring, the spring elections occur over two of these week-long election cycles.
 The fall elections and the winter elections need only one cycle each.

 At the beginning of an election, the Election Monitor opens nominations for at least 48 hours.
 The Election Monitor makes the real-time list of nominations available to the student body.
 Each nominated student who chooses to run sends the Election Monitor a single presentation slide which serves as a declaration of candidacy and a description of their campaign.
 Following the nomination period, the Election Monitor distributes all of the candidates' slides and opens polls for at least 24 hours.
 In between the close of nominations and the close of the polls, campaigning takes place.
-If there are no candidates for a position or if none of the candidates for a position garner at least 50% of the vote, an election for the position is held again as part of the next scheduled election or as part of a special election, if appropriate.
+If there are no candidates for a position or if none of the candidates for a position garner more than 50% of the vote, an election for the position is held again as part of the next scheduled election or as part of a special election, if appropriate.

 The following positions are elected in the first spring election cycle, which occurs the beginning of the month of April.